hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 2nd-place solution to the [Stanford - Ribonanza RNA Folding competition](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding) on kaggle.

-see https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/discussion/460316 for more details
+see https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/discussion/460316 for more details.

 **Keypoints:**